 When a payout batch initiates, the system calculates the required withdrawal from each yield position, executes the withdrawal, and releases funds to merchant accounts.
 The withdrawal-to-settlement latency target is under 30 seconds for the standard case.
 The instant-access liquidity buffer handles edge cases where a payout is triggered before the model's predicted settlement date.

-Yield strategy comparison: sweep cadence tradeoffs
+How does yield strategy comparison: sweep cadence tradeoffs work?

 The frequency at which float is swept into yield venues determines how much time is spent earning and how much operational complexity the treasury team manages.
 Three strategies cover most PSP implementations.